Creating and using Site Search Funnel in Google Analytics

 From the report above we can conclude that approx. 682 people searched for a product before leaving the website.

-Clearly they couldn’t find what they were looking for.
+Clearly they couldn’t find what they were looking for since they left the website.
+Sales is $0.

 Can you see the correlation between unsatisfied searches and sales here?